 Attempting to Rebut the Objections

 Harris began by listing, and attempting to counter, what he understands to be three principal objections to human germline interventions that are “very obvious and obviously fallacious and dogmatic.”
-In brief, they are: these affect future generations; the risks to future generations are unacceptable; and consent from future generations cannot be obtained.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.